2000dsr/Raspi_Golf/README.md

 - Raspberry Pi Starter  Kit
   - There are a variety of these on the internet, and they often come bundled with a case and the required hdmi and power cables
 - [Two Step Pedal System](https://www.amazon.com/gp/product/B07QDRPDS2/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1)
-  - Used in Appendix B, this is not required but a nice touch and saves disk space down the line
+  - Used in Appendix C, this is not required but a nice touch and saves disk space down the line
 - USB or Bluetooth Keyboard
   - Not necessary if you intend to only use SSH for the initialization, but convinient for ironing out bugs and making quick changes without the constraints of VNC or SSH (See Appendix A)